 add $50 for a f&r set.

-black (or any of our colors) hubs gives the looks of a 2-piece rotor and is a clean, polished, finished look.
+black (or red, blue, orange, yellow) hubs gives the looks of a 2-piece rotor and is a clean, polished, finished look.

 the rotor is still standard silver zinc dipped first, but with an added matte ceramic-silica coated hub/hat.